mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `StartBidding` redeemer, we enforce that:

-- There is one input spent from the auction escrow validator, containing the auction lot, the auction state token, and the standing bid token.
+- There is exactly one input spent from the auction escrow validator, containing the auction lot, the auction state token, and the standing bid token.
 Its `AuctionEscrowState` datum is `AuctionAnnounced`.
-- There is one output sent to the auction escrow validator, containing the auction lot and the auction state token.
+- There is exactly one output sent back to the auction escrow validator, containing the auction lot and the auction state token.
 Its `AuctionEscrowState` datum is `BiddingStarted`.
-- There is one output sent to the standing bid validator, containing the standing bid token.
+- There is exactly one output sent to the standing bid validator, containing the standing bid token.
 Its `StandingBidState` datum is `StandingBidState Nothing`.
 - The transaction validity interval starts